 Worried that your claim won't be accepted?

-Our panel of solicitors are selected for their broad expertise in handling and winning personal injury and clinical negligence cases.
+The panel of solicitors are selected for their broad expertise in handling and winning personal injury and clinical negligence cases.

 Before a personal injury solicitor decides whether to take a case on, they must first carry out a risk assessment.
 This is the process where a solicitor looks at the probability that the case will be successful.